jqhoogland/rationalia-starter/LW/Collections/Highlights from the Sequences (Collection).md

 # Highlights From the Sequences

 "**The Sequences**" is a series of essays by [Eliezer Yudkowsky](https://www.lesswrong.com/users/eliezer_yudkowsky).
 They describe how to avoid the typical failure modes of human reason and instead think in ways that more reliably lead to true and accurate beliefs.
-These essays are the foundational texts of [[Welcome to LessWrong!|LessWrong]].
+These essays are the foundational texts of [[LessWrong]].

-To provide a quick and accessible introduction to [The Sequences](https://www.lesswrong.com/rationality), we have selected 50 of the best essays that capture some of the seminal ideas.
+To provide a quick and accessible introduction to [[Rationality— A-Z|The Sequences]], we have selected 50 of the best essays that capture some of the seminal ideas.

 *Estimated read time of 8 hours.*